Uday-461/portfolio/content/post/how-i-built-rag-system/index.md

 ## The Problem: A Taxonomy Nightmare

-The ONDC taxonomy isn't just complex—it's a labyrinth of nested categories, specific requirements, and evolving standards.
+The ONDC taxonomy isn't just complex-it's a labyrinth of nested categories, specific requirements, and evolving standards.
 For a small business owner selling handmade products, finding the right category feels like:

 > "I have organic honey from Uttarakhand.
 Is it under 'Food Products > Honey > Organic' or 'Agricultural Products > Beekeeping > Natural Honey'?
 And what documentation do I need?"